 Before moving on to the next photo, note the steering pivot crosslinks below the center of the cabin.

 When this photo was taken, an M motor under remote control steered the PRV by pivoting the front tracks in the desired direction.
-The steering crosslinks noted in the previous photo force the rear tracks to pivot an equal but opposite amount to keep all tracks on the same turning circle.
+The crosslinks noted in the previous photo belong to a bow-tie (aka antiparallelogram) four-bar linkage that forces the rear tracks to pivot an equal but opposite amount so as to keep all tracks on the same turning circle.
 The M motor was more than adequate in most cases, certainly in snow, but an L motor does better on high-friction surfaces like carpet.

 Hatches and ladders provide roof access for observation and emergency purposes.
 Hatches may be the only safe egress in a polar bear boarding or after partial burial in large blizzard-driven snow drifts.
 Steerable rear floodlights extend precious work time into the long polar night.